 Step 2: Arrange an informal visit to the school to see what we can offer your child

 If the local authority concludes that your child will benefit from being in a special school, you should arrange to visit schools that may be able to support your child.
-To visit us, call Safia Talib on 020 8531 3426.
+To visit us, call Safia Talib on 020 8531 3426 and book on one of our scheduled school tours.
 You do not need to bring your child on this initial visit; it’s just an opportunity for you to see the school in practice and ask any questions you may have.

 Step 3: Inform the local authority of your preferred choice of school